 An Ad Hoc Working Group on Remote Detention was formed to help the judiciary lessen the impact of remote detention on the judicial process and attendant costs.
-Several Judicial Conference committees were represented on the working group, as well as a federal public defender, the chief panel attorney district representative, chief pretrial services/probation officers, and representatives from the United States Marshal Service, Bureau of Prisons, and the Office of the Federal Detention Trustee (OFDT).
+Several Judicial Conference committees were represented on the working group, as well as a federal public defender, the chief panel attorney district representative, chief pretrial services/probation officers, and representatives from the United States Marshal Service (USMS), Bureau of Prisons, and the Office of the Federal Detention Trustee (OFDT) (merged with the USMS in 2012).
 The Working Group recommended that each judicial district form a District Detention Committee (DDC), or use another appropriate forum, with relevant stakeholders to assess, prepare for, and respond to current and future remote detention issues.
 The objective should be to ensure adequate attorney access to detainees to preserve the integrity of the judicial process and ensure the constitutional rights of the defendants, while minimizing undue strain on appointed counsel and the Defender Services budget.

 Local efforts to reduce the costs associated with remote detention of pre-trial defendants have been highly successful.
-Some suggestions for local actions include: (1) Encouraging the district's U.S. Marshal to (a) house pretrial detainees in facilities that are local rather than distant from the courthouse, and (b) provide transportation for detainees from the facility to the courthouse for defense team-client consultations upon the request of counsel - perhaps by making available unneeded seats on the bus when prisoners are being transported to court; (2) Embracing methods of alternative detention, such as electronic monitoring devices; and (3) Reducing the number of defendants subjected to pre-trial detention.
+Some suggestions for local actions include: (1) Encouraging the district's U.S. Marshal to (a) house pretrial detainees in facilities that are local rather than distant from the courthouse, and (b) provide transportation for detainees from the facility to the courthouse for defense team-client consultations upon the request of counsel - perhaps by making available unneeded seats on the bus when prisoners are being transported to court;

+- (2) Embracing methods of alternative detention, such as electronic monitoring devices; and - (3) Reducing the number of defendants subjected to pre-trial detention.

 A website (https://ows.usdoj.gov/DDCWS/) was launched by OFDT in 2009, in consultation with the Working Group, to provide information to assist local detention committees.
 The password to access the district-specific information is #1Worksite (case sensitive).
-Please contact Pamela Hamrin, Attorney Advisor, in the ODS Legal and Policy Branch, at (202) 502-3030 if you need assistance.
+Please contact Pamela Hamrin, Chief, DSO Legal and Policy Division, at 202-502-3030 if you need assistance.

-C. Court Committees Dedicated to Cost Containment in the Criminal Justice System representative, probation/pretrial services officer(s), U.S. Attorney, U.S. Marshal, and warden) can meet, as needed, to discuss ways to reduce CJA and other criminal justice costs (e.g., access by panel attorneys to the courthouse, waiting time associated with visiting clients at detention facilities, remote detention solutions, discovery policies, etc.).
+C. Court Committees Dedicated to Cost Containment in the Criminal Justice System

+Courts should consider the establishment of a "Criminal Justice Committee" or "Stakeholders Committee" in which the principals in the criminal justice system (including the chief judge, magistrate judge, clerk of court, federal defender, panel attorney district representative, probation/pretrial services officer(s), U.S. Attorney, U.S. Marshal, and warden) can meet, as needed, to discuss ways to reduce CJA and other criminal justice costs (e.g., access by panel attorneys to the courthouse, waiting time associated with visiting clients at detention facilities, remote detention solutions, discovery policies, etc.).
 JCUS-MAR 94, pp. 17-18.